Vertex Cuts: Applications

 A group is said to \emph{split} over a subgroup $H$ if it is either a free product of two groups with amalgamation over $H$, where these two groups contain $H$ as a subgroup of index at least two, or if $G$ is an HNN-extension of some group over $H$.

+An \emph{inversion of an edge} by a graph automorphism occurs if its vertices are transposed.
 Suppose a group $G$ acts transitively and without inversion on the set of edges of a tree $T$.
-Then either the quotient $T/G$ is a loop and $G$ is an HNN-extension of the stabilizer of some vertex of $T$ over the stabilizer of an incident edge.
-Or $G$ has two orbits on $VT$, the quotient $T/G$ is a graph with two vertices connected by an edge (called a \emph{segment}), and $G$ is a free product of the stabilizers of two adjacent vertices in $T$ with amalgamation over the stabilizer of the edge which connects them.
+Then either the quotient $G\backslash T$ is a loop and $G$ is an HNN-extension of the stabilizer of some vertex of $T$ over the stabilizer of an incident edge.
+Or $G$ has two orbits on $VT$, the quotient $G\backslash T$ is a graph with two vertices connected by an edge (called a \emph{segment}), and $G$ is a free product of the stabilizers of two adjacent vertices in $T$ with amalgamation over the stabilizer of the edge which connects them.
 This decomposition is trivial if and only if the stabilizer of an edge is the same as the stabilizer of one of its vertices and the whole group stabilizes the other vertex $v$.
 If this happens then the tree $T$ has diameter two, with central vertex $v$.
 The action is non-trivial if and only if for each edge $e \in ET$ both components of $T \setminus \{ e \}$ contain at least one edge (or equivalently, at least two vertices).
 In fact if the action is non-trivial, then both components of $T \setminus \{ e \}$ are infinite.
 Thus if $G$ acts transitively without inversion on the set of edges of $T$ then either $T$ has diameter two or $G$ splits over the stabilizer of an edge.
 The latter happens if and only if for some edge $e$ both components of $T\setminus \{ e\}$ intersect the orbit of $e$.

-More generally the action (without inversion) of a group $G$ on a $G$-tree $T$ is non-trivial if and only if either $G$ splits over an edge stabilizer or it is a strictly ascending union
+More generally, the action (without inversion) of a group $G$ on a $G$-tree $T$ is non-trivial if and only if either $G$ splits over an edge stabilizer or it is a strictly ascending union

 where $G_1 \subset G_2\subset \dots $ is a an infinite sequence of proper subgroups of $G$ each of which stabilizes an edge of $T$.

 If $G$ is a group, a Cayley graph for $G$ is a connected $G$-graph with one orbit of vertices and on which $G$ acts freely.
 The edge orbits will correspond to a set of generators for $G$.
 There is a locally finite Cayley graph if and only if $G$ is finitely generated.
 Different locally finite Cayley graphs of a finitely generated group are quasi-isometric.
 The number of ends of a locally finite graph is a quasi-isometry invariant and hence it does not depend on the finite set of generators.
 Thus we define the \emph{number of ends of a finitely generated group} as the number of ends of its locally finite connected Cayley graphs.